sarahciston/codingcare/posts/guide.md

 **Give yourself permission to continue even though there is not a clear path.**

->"Perhaps surprisingly, a lot of the software that gets written in computer science departments also doesn't follow the standard rules of software engineering.
+"Perhaps surprisingly, a lot of the software that gets written in computer science departments also doesn't follow the standard rules of software engineering.
 It is quite common for academic researchers not to know in advance what the result of their project will be, and to approach programming as an experiment rather than a contractual construction project.
 This is as it should be, of course!
-We want researchers to do original things rather than simply follow someone else’s instructions." []
+We want researchers to do original things rather than simply follow someone else’s instructions."
+{: .quote }

->>Alan F. Blackwell, "The Craft of Coding" [@blackwellMoralCodes2024]
+–Alan F. Blackwell, "The Craft of Coding" [–@blackwellMoralCodes2024] {: .quote .attrib }

 ### Critical dreaming